[2024] From classic to hidden gems! Recommended Dates in Kyoto...

 The Nintendo Museum] will open in Uji and Kokura, Kyoto on October 2, 2024 (Wednesday).
 Tickets for the new facility, which is attracting attention not only from Osaka, Kyoto and other Kinki areas but also from overseas, are currently being sold by lottery.
 The Leaf editorial department has infiltrated such a hot spot!
 Here is an early look at what kind of things you can enjoy, along with our impressions of the actual experience, including its contents and limited-edition goods!
 (PHOTO/Katsunori Hatanaka, TEXT/Eiko Itakura, EDIT/Miki Tamura)

 This is a facility where visitors can learn about and experience the history of entertainment through the many products of Nintendo, a company that has transcended borders and generations.
-On the first floor, visitors can experience nostalgic games that have been reborn with the latest technology using coins in a hands-on exhibit, and on the second floor, various toys and game consoles that Nintendo has produced since its founding are on display, allowing visitors to relive the history of entertainment.
+On the first floor, visitors can experience nostalgic games that have been reborn with the latest technology using coins in a hands-on exhibit, and on the second floor, various toys and game consoles that Nintendo has produced since its founding are on display, allowing visitors to relive the history of amusements.
 In addition, check out the workshop where you can make Hanafuda (Japanese playing cards), the origins of Nintendo, and the café where you can order an original hamburger.

 The Nintendo Museum in Kokura, Uji is accessible by train.
 From Kyoto Station, take the Kintetsu Kyoto Line to the nearest Kokura Station, which takes about 20 minutes!
 From Osaka Station, first take the JR line to Kyoto Station.
 From Osaka Station, take the JR line to Kyoto Station, then transfer to the Kintetsu Kyoto Line to Kokura Station.
 It is a leisurely 5-minute walk from Kokura Station.
 There are no parking lots or bicycle parking lots, so please use public transportation.